Delicious in salads and sandwiches, the crisp, sweet crunch of a cucumber is one of the joys of summer.

 - Thin out drifts of hardy annuals if they’re becoming overcrowded.

-What trees & shrubs to plant in June
+What plants and shrubs to plant in June

 If June is hot and there isn’t much in the way of rainfall, planting new trees and shrubs is best avoided.
 It may be a better choice to wait until autumn – when the weather offers better conditions for planting.

-What trees & shrubs to prune in June
+What plants and shrubs to prune in June

 There is plenty to do in the way of pruning of trees and shrubs in June.
 The following should keep you busy:

 - Ensure you trim evergreen hedges right down to the base to keep the growth dense.

 - If you have any wall-grown shrubs that have finished flowering, it’s important to prune them now.